tuitet/Housing_Price_Zillow_Analysis/README.md

 - **Data Cleaning and Wrangling**: I wanted to improve my data cleansing and data wrangling skills.
 This dataset was across 3 tables and had some messy columns, so this gave me an opportunity to practice cleaning and merging data into a single dataset which I could use later for visualization and analysis.
 For example, the region table's region column was just a semicolon-separated list of whichever region data was available.
 Some data points had just 1 piece of region information (the zipcode), while others included up to 5 pieces of region information (zipcode, city, county, state, metro area).
 Therefore separating the region column into separate columns took time.
 - **Data Visualization**: I wanted to practice creating clear and useful visualizations using a BI tool like Tableau.
 After cleaning the data, I was able to visualize the change in median rental price from 2014-2022, and region-level rental sales and prices.
+- **PySpark MLLib Modeling**: I wanted to learn how the PySpark MLLib library can be used to fit and test machine learning models.
+With pipelines, this process is very similar to scikit-learn.
+However, the current version of MLLib (3.3) does not have as many ML algorithms available as other libraries, so there are limits to optimizing the regression results.

 <!-- - **Build Time-Series Models for detrending and forecasting**: ...
 - **Build anomaly-detection models to identify unusually-high house prices**: